 Frequently Asked Questions

-Is Dr. Linder Board Certified With The American Board Of Plastic Surgery?
+Is Dr. Linder board certified by The American Board of Plastic Surgery?

 Yes.
 There are absolutely no substitutes.